parkerf23/A03/README.md

 6. Congradulations, you made it through our little tutorial on how to get, setup, and use Webstorm.
 Just note that Webstorm offers a whole lot of features that can be used for all kinds of things.
 It is now time for you to get started on your web-development carrer.

-Step-by-step on how to set up and get started with GetHub!
+**Step-by-step on how to set up and get started with GetHub!**

 1. First you are going to follow the link below and make your way over to GitHub! https://github.com/

 2. Next you are going to follow te steps to create your very own GitHub account.

-3. Once done settin up your account you are ready to start using GitHub.
+3. Once done setting up your account, you are now ready to start using GitHub.

-4. With GetHub it allows you to upload your script files show that everyone can view them.
+4. With GetHub it allows you to upload your script files to its cloud server, granting you the ability to share your content with the world.

-5. You can do this by creating a new repository in GitHub!
+5. You can do this by creating a new **repository** in GitHub!
 To create one your are going to locate the plus sign "+" at the top right of the page.

-Click this icon and a menu will be displayed, just go ahead and click create new repository!
-You will then be prompted to name your repository, choose if you want it to be displayed publicly or privitily, and to choose what to initialize your repository with.
-In our case we are going to choose the README file, which allows you to lean a detailed description of you project to whomever views it.
+6. Click this icon and a menu will be displayed, just go ahead and click create new repository!

+7. You will then be prompted to name your repository, choose if you want it to be displayed publicly or privitily, and to choose what to initialize your repository with.
+In our case we are going to choose the README file, which allows you to leave a detailed description of your project to whomever views it.

-6. Wonderful you now are the owner of your own GitHub account.
+8. Wonderful you now are the owner of your own GitHub account.

-Step-by-step on how to get started with Git
+**Step-by-step on how to get started with Git**

 1. First your going to head to the link below and download Git for your machine. https://git-scm.com/downloads